foray1010/Popup-my-Bookmarks/README.md

-# Popup my Bookmarks
+## Popup my Bookmarks

 Popup my Bookmarks is a Chrome extension aims at providing a more efficient way to view and manage your bookmarks menu:
 - Firefox / IE-like bookmarks menu

 - Display bookmark trees side by side

 - It is configurable!

-- Search bookmarks with Advanced Searching Algorithm!
+- Search bookmarks when you type

 - Do what Bookmark manager can do and more (e.g., Sort bookmarks by name, Add separator)